Qingtao-Cao/obix/README.md

 This will start a local instance of lighttpd.
 You can access the server via: localhost:4242/obix

-You can run any of the scripts in the directory **test/scripts**.
+You can run any of the scripts in the directory **tests/scripts**.

-TODO: Add further automation to the make test build target.
+Note: The port 4242 must be removed from all scripts when used in the case of Standalone Lighttpd Instance as in production.

 ## 5.2.
 Standalone Lighttpd Instance